fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/03_final.md

 `final` has 2 uses

-- blocks further overriding
+- blocking further overriding
-- blocks further inheritance
+- blocking further inheritance

 Similarly to `override`, it is not technically a keyword (obviously using is for naming things is a bad idea) - it has it's special meaning only in function qualifiers context.